-DuPont Australia Pty Ltd submitted an application to Food Standards Australia New Zealand (FSANZ) seeking to permit the use of the enzyme triacylglycerol lipase (EC 3.1.1.3) as a processing aid.
-The enzyme is derived from a genetically modified strain of Trichoderma reesei, expressing the lipase 3 gene from Aspergillus tubingensis.
-The triacylglycerol lipase is intended for use in the baking and brewing industries.
+DuPont Australia Pty Ltd submitted an application to Food Standards Australia New Zealand (FSANZ) to use the enzyme triacylglycerol lipase (EC 3.1.1.3) as a processing aid.
+The enzyme is derived from a genetically modified strain of Trichoderma reesei, expressing the triacylglycerol lipase gene from Aspergillus tubingensis.
+The triacylglycerol lipase is intended for use as a processing aid in the production of bakery products, and cereal-based beverages and foods.